 Conditions and Reapplications

-Last verified on June 19, 2017
+Last verified on June 27, 2023

 Candidates who have taken both the general and clinical sections of the Part 1 Exam

-If a candidate fails one category (of the five categories on the Part 3 Oral Exam), you will have “conditioned” the exam and must retake the failed category.
+If a candidate fails one category (of the five categories on the Part 3 Oral Exam), he or she will have “conditioned” the exam and must retake the failed category.
 The time and place of the conditioned exam will be outlined in the “next steps” communication from the ABR.
-You will be examined by two examiners in the conditioned category.
+The candidate will be examined by two examiners in the conditioned category.
 The two exam periods are about 30 minutes long, and each examiner will usually ask five questions.
-Thus, you will answer 10 questions in the category in which he or she conditioned.
+Thus, the candidate will answer 10 questions in the category in which he or she conditioned.

 For more information on the requirements to re-enter the certification process, please see the applicable policies, located here: